lengfeld/subpatch/website/exp/intro.md

 # Introduction

-Welcome to the realm of multi-repository management and third-party source dependencies.
+Welcome to the realm of multi repository management and third-party source dependencies.
 Even if you are an experienced software developer, you may not have encountered this issue in your career already.
 It only arises when working on larger software projects, managing inter-team software dependencies,